Astros vs. Nationals Player Props Betting Odds

 Bregman Stats

-- Bregman has 61 hits with eight doubles, a triple, nine home runs, 35 walks and 39 RBI.
-He's also stolen one base.
+- Bregman has 63 hits with eight doubles, a triple, nine home runs and 36 walks.
+He has driven in 39 runs with one stolen base.

 Bregman Recent Games